‘Playboy’ Model Khloe Terae Exposes Assets In A Revealing Dress, Poses Against The Eiffel Tower

 Prior to posting the picture from Paris, Khloe stunned her fans with a bikini picture where she looked nothing short of gorgeous.

-The model let her hair down, wore minimal makeup and turned her back toward the camera to pose for the snap.
+The model let her hair down, wore minimal makeup, and turned her back toward the camera to pose for the snap.
 In the process, Khloe exposed her pert derriere to titillate her fans.

 In the caption, she informed her fans that the picture was clicked by fashion photographer Jessica Vaugn, who was also a former Playboy model.